 The Iowa Energy Center’s work in solar energy goes back to the 1993 assessment of our state’s solar energy potential.
 This data led to the creation of our solar maps and calculator.
-Today, we continue the investigation of solar-related technologies with a photovoltaic demonstration at our facility in Ames and BECON, and two current grants that research methods for increasing solar panel energy efficiency and stability.
+Today, we continue the investigation of solar-related technologies with a photovoltaic demonstration at our facilities in Ames and Nevada, and grants that research methods for increasing solar panel energy efficiency and stability.

 The Florida Solar Energy Center (FSEC), a world leader in solar energy, has put together a comprehensive primer to solar information.
 These guides are applicable to Iowa.